"There is no living in being an Irish patriot" Casement

 1919 May 10.
 The British Government offers a figure for 33 men repatriated by this date, and that 6 of these were living in Ireland at that time.
 It appears the British Army would only discharge under the grounds of misconduct, men who had accepted a release from POW camp by the Germans.
 And there the matter seems to have rested.
 One can follow the lives of some of the men after the war, but they were acting as individuals, rather than as a group.

 Some suffered violet deaths in Ireland soon after returning.
-Quinlisk shot by IRA in Feb 1920, J O'Callaghan shot in Mallow Barracks in Aug 1922, and McCarthy believed killed by the British in an ambush at that time.
+Quinlisk shot by IRA in Feb 1920, J O'Callaghan shot in Mallow Barracks in Aug 1922, and McCarthy believed killed by the British in an ambush in 1921.

 1924 Jul.
 In a letter to the Irish Government, Keogh says that his life was in danger from a plot by "three ex-prisoners of war who were in Germany".
 But it is not clear if these were Irish Brigade men or not, but I suspect that it was some of the men sent to Quadsow punishment camp, who were after vengeance.
 Keogh had already reported while at Danzig, that he had to leave that area once because he was being threatened by Quadsow men.